keu/docs/astro/ci-cd.md

 Templates allow you to easily configure automated workflows using popular CI/CD tools.
 Each template can be implemented as-is to produce a simple CI/CD pipeline.
 Astronomer recommends reconfiguring the templates to work with your own directory structures, tools, and best practices.

-Astro supports two deployment methods:
+Astro supports two types of CI/CD templates:

-- Image-only deploys where all files in your Astro project are built into a Docker image and pushed to Astro in a single step.
+- Image-only workflows where all files in your Astro project are built into a Docker image and pushed to Astro in a single step.
-- [DAG-based deploys](deploy-code.md#DAG-only-deploys) that deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.
+- DAG-based workflows that use the [DAG-only deploy feature](deploy-code.md#deploy-dags-only) to deploy DAGs in your Astro project separate from the Docker image that is built for all other project files.

-This document contains two kinds of templates that utilize these deployment methods in different ways.
+This document contains templates that utilize these deployment methods in different ways.

 ### Image-only workflows